Skip to main content

 5. Why does my doctor think I just need to exercise?

-Exercise is highly touted for the treatment of fibromyalgia, but it may make your symptoms worse before it relieves them.
-So, why is your doctor pushing exercise as though it was more of a panacea for fibromyalgia?
+Exercise is highly touted for the treatment of fibromyalgia, but it may make your symptoms worse before it relieves them.3 So, why is your doctor pushing exercise as though it is the panacea for fibromyalgia?
 Consider this a sign that the medications for fibromyalgia provide limited effectiveness and no one drug works in most patients.
 In addition, your doctor doesn’t want you to become deconditioned because that will further impair your function (which may already be impacted by the fibromyalgia).

 Exercise is heavily promoted at medical conferences and is widely endorsed in the medical journals.
 It’s a therapy that is easy to prescribe and it doesn’t cost anything, so it tends to be one of the first things a doctor will recommend for fibromyalgia patients.
 However, you need to be careful not to overwork your muscles because this will cause more pain, not less.
 See our sections on Movement Therapies and Muscle Pain Relief for help in this area.